syncfusion-content/javascript-docs/js/Chart/Printing.md

 ---
 layout: post
-title: Print  in Essential JavaScript Chart
+title: Print  in Essential JavaScript Chart | Syncfusion
 description: Learn how to print the chart.
 platform: js
 control: Chart